aarong/feedme-spec/README.md

 1. Perform operations on a server and be notified about the outcome.

-2. Access data on the server and be notified when and why it changes.
+2. Access data on the server and be notified when and changes and why.

 3. Subscribe to notifications about operations on the server.